torvalds/linux/Documentation/admin-guide/laptops/thinkpad-acpi.rst

 will not be extended to add any new functionality in the driver, instead all new functionality will be implemented on the sysfs interface.

-The sysfs interface tries to blend in the generic Linux sysfs subsystems and classes as much as possible.
+The sysfs interface tries to blend in the generic GNU/Linux sysfs subsystems and classes as much as possible.
 Since some of these subsystems are not yet ready or stabilized, it is expected that this interface will change, and any and all userspace programs must deal with it.